 The effectiveness of our equal opportunities policy will be reviewed regularly [at least annually] and action taken as necessary.

-The Northern Ireland Federation of Sea Anglers office bearers, and including the treasurer and Club Secretary, have specific responsibility for the effective implementation of this policy.
+The Northern Ireland Federation of Sea Anglers office bearers, and including the ? and Club Secretary, have specific responsibility for the effective implementation of this policy.
 Each office bearer also has responsibilities and we expect all our Federation members, volunteers and employees to abide by the policy and help create the equal opportunities environment which is its objective.

 In order to implement this policy we shall: